EPFL-Center-for-Imaging/yolo-workshop/docs/index.md

 `````{tab-set}
 ````{tab-item} Windows
-Open the `Camera` app from the Start menu.
+Open the `Camera` app from the start menu.
+In the *Settings*, you should be able to select the USB microscope as an input device instead of your webcam.
 ````
 ````{tab-item} Mac
 Open the `Photo Booth` app from the Applications folder.
+In the *Settings*, you should be able to select the USB microscope as an input device instead of your webcam.
 ````
 ````{tab-item} Linux
 1. Install [Cheese](https://en.wikipedia.org/wiki/Cheese_(software)) using `sudo apt install cheese`.
 2. Launch it from the terminal with the `cheese` command.
+3. In the *Preferences*, you should be able to select the USB microscope as a device instead of your webcam.
 ````
 `````